OCA/sale-workflow/sales_team_security/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module adds a new "Sale" group called "User: Team documents", that includes the proper permissions for showing only the information related to that user sale team (having assigned that team/channel or no team at all, independently from the assigned salesman):
+This module adds a new "Sale" group called "User: Team Documents Only", that includes the proper permissions for showing only the information related to that user sale team (having assigned that team/channel or no team at all, independently from the assigned salesman):

 - Contacts.
 - Quotations/Sales Orders (implemented in sales_team_security_sale)